franck-fourel/shio/README.md

 i-311daf06   blah   172.31.27.46    _empty   _empty          _empty   _empty          STOPPED
 ```

 Now, to deploy things, we're going to assume you already have tarballs created and in the right locations.
 If you don't, just imagine that you did and that these things would magically work for you.
-You've gotten this far, so you are probably good at that.
+You've gotten this far, so you are probably good at the imagination thingie.

 ``` bash
 ~/shio$bin/shio slots assign my_app 0.2.4-1 demo 2013-11-10